 Conestoga Wood Specialties v.
-SebeliusTo book an interview, click on the "Book an Interview" button on any page at ADFmedia.org.
+BurwellTo book an interview, click on the "Book an Interview" button on any page at ADFmedia.org.

-Description: The owners of Conestoga Wood Specialties, the Hahns, are a practicing and believing Mennonite Christian family.
-They desire to run the company, a wholesale manufacturer of custom wood kitchen cabinet parts, in a manner that reflects their sincerely held religious beliefs, including their belief that God requires respect for the sanctity of human life.
-Alliance Defending Freedom attorneys and allied attorneys represent the Hahns in a federal lawsuit against the Obama administration over its abortion pill mandate.
-The mandate forces employers, regardless of their religious or moral convictions, to provide insurance coverage for abortion-inducing drugs, sterilization, and contraception under threat of heavy penalties by the U.S. Department of Health and Human Services if the mandate’s requirements aren’t met.
+Description: The Hahns, founders and owners of Conestoga Wood Specialties, are a Mennonite Christian family.
+They desire to run the family business, a manufacturer of custom wood kitchen cabinet parts, in a manner that reflects their sincerely held religious beliefs, including their belief that God requires respect for all human life.
+Alliance Defending Freedom attorneys and allied attorneys represent the Hahns and their company in the federal lawsuit challenging the Obama administration abortion pill mandate.
+The mandate forces employers, regardless of religious or moral convictions, to provide insurance coverage for abortion-inducing drugs, sterilization, and contraception under threat of heavy penalties by the IRS.

 - Pronunciation guide: Bowman (BOH’-min), Wenger (WENG’-ur)

 Additional resources: Conestoga Wood Specialties v.
-SebeliusScroll down to view additional resources pertaining to this case and its surrounding issue
+BurwellScroll down to view additional resources pertaining to this case and its surrounding issue

 Previous news releases: